SAG Awards 2017: ‘Veep’ Star Julia Louis-Dreyfus Hits Out At President Trump’s Muslim Ban In Her Acceptance Speech

 Emmys 2016: ‘Veep’ Season 5 Cast Member Peter MacNicol Disqualified As Guest Actor, Losing ‘Veep’ An Emmy Nomination

 As aforementioned, Dreyfus wasn’t the only star to hit out at President Trump in her acceptance speech.
-Host Ashton Kutcher set the tone for the ceremony with a pro-immigration speech, greeting “everyone at home and everyone in airports that belong in my America”.
+Host Ashton Kutcher set the tone for the ceremony with a pro-immigration speech, greeting “everyone at home and everyone in airports that belong in my America.”

 He was joined by Emma Stone, who was picking up an award for La La Land, saying it was a really tricky time for the country and Mahershala Ali who spoke about his own Muslim faith whilst picking up an award for his role in Moonlight.
-Furthermore, Orange is the New Black star Taylor Schilling received cheers from the audience for describing the show’s cast as “a diverse group of people, representing generations of families who have sought a better life here”, seemingly attacking the President’s decision to temporarily halt immigration from certain countries.
+Furthermore, Orange is the New Black star Taylor Schilling received cheers from the audience for describing the show’s cast as “a diverse group of people, representing generations of families who have sought a better life here,” seemingly attacking the President’s decision to temporarily halt immigration from certain countries.

 Here are all of the celebrities who took a political stand at the SAG Awards (Spoiler: There are quite a few) https://t.co/6PnlOGjGxp pic.twitter.com/2IO1hV7pr5